Ron Suskind: Confidence Men

 Confidence Men: Wall Street, Washington and the Education of a President was published on September 20, 2011, by HarperCollins.
-It describes the financial crisis that began in the U.S. in 2008, and the attempts by President Barack Obama's White House to combat it.
+It describes the 2008 financial crisis, which began in the U.S., and the attempts by President Barack Obama's White House to combat it.

 On September 15, 2011, news of the book began to leak to the press.
 The New York Times, having obtained an advanced copy, wrote: "The book offers a portrait of a White House operating under intense pressure as it dealt with a cascade of crises, from insolvent banks to collapsing carmakers.
-And it details the rivalries among figures around the president, including Mr. Summers; Mr. Geithner; the former chief of staff, Rahm Emanuel; and the budget director, Peter R. Orszag.
+And it details the rivalries among figures around the president, including Mr. Summers; Mr. Geithner; the former chief of staff, Rahm Emanuel; and the budget director, Peter R. Orszag."

 An article in The Washington Post on September 16 elaborated on the content of the book, citing the allegation that Treasury Secretary Timothy F. Geithner ignored a directive from the president to draw up plans for restructuring Citibank in the spring of 2009.
 The article also notes that in an interview in the book, Geithner denies the account saying "I don't slow-walk the president on anything".
 The White House pushed back against the book in spite of having granted Ron Suskind an interview with the president.
 Communications director Dan Pfeiffer said that books like these "tend to take the normal day-to-day activities of governing and infuse them with drama, palace intrigue and salacious details".

 While some faulted Suskind for giving greater credence to the views of sources who gave him more journalistic access others praised him for doing the opposite.
 In his review for The New York Times Book Review, Joe Nocera wrote "to his everlasting credit, Suskind savages several people he clearly spent time interviewing, starting with Obama's former chief economic adviser, Larry Summers, and Timothy Geithner, his Treasury secretary.
 And he's more than willing to step outside his re-created scenes to conduct interviews, in which Obama aides and allies tell truths that are genuinely painful to hear."